Bachelor of Arts in Music

 - Specialized study in a number of areas including performance and composition

-- Allows student to combine this degree with another field of study to receive two degrees or allows extensive focus in another field such as music technology, music business, pre-music therapy, music journalism, library and general studies.
+- Allows student to combine this degree with another field of study to receive two degrees or allows extensive focus in another field such as electronic media, business, pre-music therapy, music journalism, library and general studies.

 - Prepares students for graduate studies in music and a variety of other areas

 - Internships available throughout the Eastern U.S. in a wide range of fields designed to meet student interests

 Strong Musicianship Emphasis